pygame/pygame/examples/README.rst

 textinput.py
    A little "console" where you can write in text.
    Shows how to use the TEXTEDITING and TEXTINPUT events.

+trackers.py
+   Demonstrates use of OOP (Object-Oriented-Programming) in Pygame.
+   Uses velocity and acceleration to make four trackers home in on the user's cursor.

 vgrade.py
    Demonstrates creating a vertical gradient with